KAMINI-PATIL/SmartAttendanceSystem/README.md

 # Smart Attendance System

-A **Python-based Smart Attendance System** designed to simplify the daily tracking of student attendance.
+A Tkinter-based desktop application to manage student attendance with features like marking attendance, generating reports, searching records, and exporting data.
+Built using Python, Tkinter, Pandas, and Tkcalendar.
 This system allows teachers to mark attendance for theory and practical classes, generate reports, and monitor attendance percentages efficiently.
 Ideal for colleges and schools looking for a quick, automated attendance solution.

 ---